US secretly sent ATACMS missiles to Ukraine

-Ukraine’s president Volodymyr Zelenskyy says Kiev has credible intelligence that Russia plans to disrupt the Global Peace Summit to be held in Switzerland in June.
+Ukraine’s president Volodymyr Zelenskyy says Kyiv has credible intelligence that Russia plans to disrupt the Global Peace Summit to be held in Switzerland in June.

 The United States has confirmed that it secretly sent long-range missiles to Ukraine for use on the battlefield against Russia.

-President Joe Biden approved delivery of the long-range Army Tactical Missile System, known as ATACMS, in February and March and Ukraine has reportedly used them twice.
+US President Joe Biden approved the delivery of the long-range Army Tactical Missile System, known as ATACMS, in February and March, and Ukraine has reportedly used them twice.

 Speaking at a press conference in Washington, national security adviser Jake Sullivan said the missiles had been shipped in response to Russia procuring weapons from other countries.